SmashXanadu/Expeditions/Uncharted Waters/0 About/About Uncharted Waters.md

+---
+layout: default
+title: Uncharted Waters
+permalink: /UnchartedWaters/
+---

 **Uncharted Waters** is an **Open Table** style RPG campaign based on sea exploration and adventuring.

+What is an open table, etc.

 **Location:** Players initially set sail fromthe port of Waterdeep into the _uncharted waters_ of the **Western Ocean** of the Forgotten Realms.